HyperionOrg/Hyperion/README.md

 ## Building
 In order to build the engine, you will need to follow these steps:
-1. Start cloning the repository by typing in the command prompt of your choice:<br><code>git clone --recursive <a href="https://github.com/SkillerRaptor/Hyperion">https://github.com/SkillerRaptor/Hyperion</a></code>.
+1. Start cloning the repository by typing in the command prompt of your choice:<br><code>git clone --recurse-submodules <a href="https://github.com/SkillerRaptor/Hyperion">https://github.com/SkillerRaptor/Hyperion</a></code>.
-2. Run the script with the name of your operating system in the [Scripts](https://github.com/SkillerRaptor/Hyperion/tree/master/Scripts) folder.<br>(For Windows: [`Win-GenProjects.bat`](https://github.com/SkillerRaptor/Hyperion/blob/master/Scripts/Win-GenProjects.bat), For Linux: [`Linux-GenProjects.sh`](https://github.com/SkillerRaptor/Hyperion/blob/master/Scripts/Linux-GenProjects.sh))
-3. After premake generates the project files.
-You can open the project and run the engine.
+2. Inside the repository directory you have to run `cmake -G "Visual Studio 16 2019" -A x64 -H. -Bbuild`

 ## Dependencies & License
 - [asio](https://github.com/chriskohlhoff/asio/blob/master/asio/COPYING) Copyright (c) Boost Software License, Cristopher M. Kohlhoff 2003-2020